andrusenn/leparc-lc-p5js/README.md

 ## Global vars and functions (`Livecoding mode`)

 In `LIVECODING` mode,  an object is provided for global acces: `lp`, or shorthand manner with `$` prefix.

+For better visualization, functions can be declared as `function my_function(){}` too.
+LeParc set this function to global and can be used anywhere.

 ~~~js